postalsys/mailauth/cli.md

 mailauth report --dns-cache /path/to/dns-cache.json email.eml
 ```

-When this option is used, MailAuth will not perform actual DNS queries but will use the data from the cache file instead.
+When this option is used, mailauth will not perform actual DNS queries but will use the data from the cache file instead.

 ## License